kdakan/Microservices-Architecture-using-ASP.Net-Core-2-Docker-Masstransit-RabbitMQ-Elastic-Kibana/README.md

 TODO: complete the tutorial document and the solution code

-## 1. Microservices Design and Topology
+## 1. Microservices Design, Topology, and Best Practices
 -
 -